-Today’s man has undergone substantial changes compared to past centuries concerning his lifestyle, means of livelihood, manner of thinking, demands, Errors of a cult leaderexpectations and the like.
+Today’s man has undergone substantial changes compared to past centuries concerning his lifestyle, means of livelihood, manner of thinking, demands, expectations and the like.
 Modern economics, politics, ethics, institutions, governments, and leaders can hardly be comparable to their historical counterparts; rather they are highly distinct issues.
 Now, man challenges the past and its social organizations; makes an attempt to free himself from past attachments; bears no passivity; and refrains to submit to those leaders seeking to accomplish their own ambitious objectives.
 Rather, he is willing to find the logic behind all decisions made by leaders and submits just to the legitimate ones.
 Therefore, the role of hegemonic leaders seems to have been faded away and man chooses to be the master of his own destiny.
 Consequently, historical leaders come to be subject to criticism and many have lost their godlike and hallowed status.

 Throughout history, leaders have served a twofold role.
 Some leaders have brought about fundamental positive changes in social and political structure of societies; on the contrary, many caused the disintegration of societies due to their corruption, oppression and violence.
 Leaders come to power on the demand of masses, by means of political and military coup d’état, or through holding national referendum and legitimate elections.
 Thus, they can be classified as legitimate, corrupt and oppressive and those who force themselves unto the power to lead a hegemonic rule.